any-docs/css/content/reference/properties/list-style-type/index.md

 {{EmbedLiveSample("All_list_style_types", "600", "800")}}

 We're not limited to the list style types defined on this page or the specification.
-The {{cssxref("@counter-style")}} at-rule enables creating [counters using any alphabet](https://r12a.github.io/app-counters/).
+The `@counter-style` at-rule enables creating [counters using any alphabet](https://r12a.github.io/app-counters/).

 ## Specifications